Finitribe: Finiflex

 Vick developed the Finiflex recording studio, based in Leith.
 Providing high-end sound recordings for television, radio, sound design and advertising with clients including IKEA and Irn Bru.
-Vick joined with DJ Davie Miller to form the band Finiflex, releasing their first single Ta Ta Oo Ha in 2017, with an album Sulliven due in June 2018.
+Vick joined with DJ Davie Miller to form the band Finiflex, releasing their first single Ta Ta Oo Ha in 2017, and the album Suilven in June 2018.
 The band supported Sparks at their Glasgow show in May 2018.